Internet privacy: Anti-fraud uses

-Some anti-fraud companies have realized the potential of evercookies to protect against and catch cyber criminals.
+Some anti-fraud companies have realized the potential of Evercookies to protect against and catch cyber criminals.
 These companies already hide small files in several places on the perpetrator's computer but hackers can usually easily get rid of these.
-The advantage to evercookies is that they resist deletion and can rebuild themselves.
+The advantage to Evercookies is that they resist deletion and can rebuild themselves.

 Advertising uses

 There is controversy over where the line should be drawn on the use of this technology.
 Cookies store unique identifiers on a person's computer that are used to predict what one wants.
 Many advertisement companies want to use this technology to track what their customers are looking at online.
-This is known as online behavioral advertising which allows advertisers to keep track of the consumer's website visits to personalize and target advertisements.
+This is known as online behavioural advertising which allows advertisers to keep track of the consumer's website visits to personalize and target advertisements.
 Ever-cookies enable advertisers to continue to track a customer regardless of whether their cookies are deleted or not.
 Some companies are already using this technology but the ethics are still being widely debated.

 Criticism

-Anonymizer "nevercookies" are part of a free Firefox plugin that protects against evercookies.
+Anonymizer "nevercookies" are part of a free Firefox plugin that protects against Evercookies.
 This plugin extends Firefox's private browsing mode so that users will be completely protected from ever-cookies.
 Never-cookies eliminate the entire manual deletion process while keeping the cookies users want like browsing history and saved account information.

 Other Web tracking risks

 Device fingerprinting

-A device fingerprint is information collected about the software and hardware of a remote computing device for the purpose of identifying individual devices even when persistent cookies (and also zombie cookies) cannot be read or stored in the browser, the client IP address is hidden, and even if one switches to another browser on the same device.
+A device fingerprint is information collected about the software and hardware of a remote computing device to identify individual devices even when persistent cookies (and also zombie cookies) cannot be read or stored in the browser, the client IP address is hidden, and even if one switches to another browser on the same device.

-This may allow a service provider to detect and prevent identity theft and credit card fraud, but also to compile long-term records of individuals' browsing histories even when they're attempting to avoid tracking, raising a major concern for internet privacy advocates.
+This may allow a service provider to detect and prevent identity theft and credit card fraud, but also to compile long-term records of individuals' browsing histories even when they're attempting to avoid tracking, raising a major concern for Internet privacy advocates.